 Since 2008, Amanda has been responsible the selection of tracks for the albums BOCA: Best of College A Cappella and BOHSA: Best of High School A Cappella, along with the compilation founder Deke Sharon.
 Amanda manages and oversees the coordination, production, licensing and distribution of both albums.

 Amanda originally joined Varsity Vocals in 2003, as ICCA Midwest Producer.
 In college, Amanda was an ICCA competitor herself, serving as business manager and choreographer for the University of Illinois vocal jazz a cappella group, No Strings Attached.
 Under her leadership, the group earned second place and accolades for Outstanding Choreography at ICCA Midwest Semifinals, as well as their first track on BOCA.
 Amanda has also served as Publicity Manager for the Apollo Chorus of Chicago, and as Operations Coordinator for Ravinia Festival‘s Steans Institute for Young Artists.

-Yoga, barre, photography, Jackson Hole, coffee, LaCroix lime, wine gums.
+Yoga, barre, photography, Jackson Hole, good coffee, LaCroix, wine gums (Maynard’s only).
 She has two children, Emily and Ben, with her husband Rob, who she met in her college a cappella group!